khulnasoft-lab/gopkg/docs/faq.md

 ## Q: Should I check `vendor/` into version control?

 That's up to you.
 It's a personal or organizational decision.
-Glide will help you install the outside dependencies on demand or help you manage the dependencies as they are checked into your version control system.
+Gopkg will help you install the outside dependencies on demand or help you manage the dependencies as they are checked into your version control system.

 By default, commands such as `gopkg update` and `gopkg install` install on-demand.
 To manage a vendor folder that's checked into version control use the flags: